Uses for Malt Extract in All Grain Brewing

 Adjusting gravity mid-brew

-It doesn’t have to be like that, though.
+Don’t let that ruin your batch, though!
 With a little bit of planning, you can make adjustments to your gravity during your brew session.
 This is where it can be really handy to have some malt extract on hand.

 Here’s an example: